ndesh26/AppTimer/README.md

 # AppTimer
-AppTimer is a open source library which provides the time spent by the user on each app.
+AppTimer is a android library which provides the time spent by the user on each app.
 AppTimer supports until Android Kitkat.
 It uses GET_TASKS permission to retrieve the app which is running in the foreground.
 AppTimer in 2 steps
 -------------------
 1. Initialize Library:<br/>